zepab/home-assistant-matter-hub/README.md

 - `domain` - the domain you want to include or exclude
 - `platform` - the integration you want to include or exclude
 - `label` - the slug of a label you want to include or exclude
+- `area` - the slug of an area you want to include or exclude

 The `value` property is a string containing the corresponding value.
 You can add multiple include or exclude rules which are then combined.